BloomyControls/pico-ident/README.md

 read-only.
 The idea is that the pico's serial number can always be used to uniquely identify any device, as no two picos have the same serial.

+It's worth noting that each sector (4096 bytes) of flash has a guaranteed minimum of 100,000 program-erase cycles according to the manufacturer.
+Each write to one of these fields will incur one erase and one program.
+This effectively limits us to 100,000 writes to any of these fields.
+Of course, the intended use of this device is to be set once and then write-locked for the rest of its lifespan, so that's likely not a huge concern here.

 | Field | Access | Description |
 |---|---|---|
 | `MFG` | Read-write | Manufacturer |